-In our work with over 80 school districts, we have curated actionable data that reveals how COVID-19 has affected budgets, therapy caseloads, child-find and countless other key metrics.
-Our analysis of these trends reinforces calls for a proactive approach: one that addresses what early indicators suggest is a “tsunami” of need in students returning to in-person learning.
+In our work with over 80 school districts, we have curated actionable data that reveals how COVID-19 has affected budgets, therapy caseloads, child-find, and countless other key metrics.
+Our analysis of these trends reinforces calls for a proactive approach—one that addresses what early indicators suggest is a “tsunami” of need in students returning to in-person learning.

-This webinar identifies the trends that our BudgetWatch™ system identified using data collected from more than 80 clients and 600+ therapists over the past year.
+This webinar identifies the trends that our BudgetWatch™ system identified from data collected from more than 80 clients and 600+ therapists over the past year.
 We will help you get ahead of the programmatic and budgetary fallout our system has identified and get the right resources in place to get your students back on track for the fall of 2021.

 As we brace for the continued educational impact created by this pandemic, PTS discusses how our behavioral and mental health programs are addressing the significant rising needs of students.
 Our Director of Behavioral Health reviews how PTS supports a “Whole Child” approach to education, with placed emphasis on ecological changes to improve school climate and support student success.